journeyhorizon/cookbook/subscription/subscription.md

 ## A bit of blabbering

 Before begin, first, let's answer these 2 important questions:
-- Would our solution be MR.right?
+- Is our solution Mr. Right?
 - What's the catch?

 Being able to know these answers before might save you lots of time and effort so please be patient and stick with me here.